vsch/MissingInActions/README.md

   * **duplicate line/block for each caret** in the clipboard content for multiple caret selections and paste content into each selection
   * see caret information stored on the clipboard for each content entry

 * Many more options and adjustments to make multiple caret text editing fast, efficient and indispensable.

-## Next Version 1.9.0 - Bug Fix & Feature Release ##

 * Option to use word highlights to highlight Project View nodes.
 Useful when you have to isolate files or directories based on a list and want visual queues in the project view.

   ![Screenshot_HighlightProjectView](assets/images/Screenshot_HighlightProjectView.png)

-## Version 1.8.0 - Bug Fix & Feature Release ##

-[Version Notes][]
+[Version History][]

-* Option `Preserve primary caret on ESCAPE` to prevent the IDE from ignoring the primary caret and selecting the first caret as primary when using ESCAPE to clear multiple carets.
-* Option for search spawn carets to ignore word boundaries. ie. Forward search ignores begin word break, backward search ignores end word break.
-* Option for word highlighting to ignore word boundary around selection.
-When ignoring boundary, highlighting `abc` will highlight `abc` in: `abcd`, `zabc` and `zabcd`.
-* Highlighted word actions:
-  * Turn on words highlight mode when adding a highlighted word
-  * Action to select highlighted words in file or current selection and create multi-caret selection of highlighted words.
-Will use document, single selection or multi-caret selection for limiting highlighted words.
-  * `Add Selection to Word Highlights in Tandem` will tandem highlight words on the same line to the same color.
-* Save highlight state to local settings, restore on IDE startup.
-* Spawn prefix search option to support paste prefix alternates so spawn on `myText` will select `myText`, `ourText`, `getText`, `isText`, `setText` if `my`, `our`, `get`, `set` and
-* Paste from history
-  * `Delete Replaced Content after Paste` paste from history option to delete generated content after pasting
-  * Paste spliced & quoted to work if current editor is a plain Swing editor (text boxes)
-  * `To Line` action to convert multiple selection to merged **line** content without having to paste it.
-Opposite of `To Carets`
-  * Allow preview macro replacement results to be selected and copied as new clipboard content.
-  * User macro variable replacement and macro variable replacement are now two independent options.
-  * Search matches are highlighted in preview when replacing macro variables or user variable in pasted text are enabled.
-  * Option to show resulting text after replacement, with replaced regions highlighted to help "debug" the template.
-  * `__Filepath__` variants added to replaced variables.
-Replaced with file path of the file into which test is pasted:
-    * `__Filepath__` : file path as is.
-    * `__FILEPATH__` : file path all caps.
-    * `__filepath__` : file path lowercase.
-    * `__File-path__` : file path with leading `/` removed and `/` replaced by `-`.
-    * `__FILE-PATH__` : file path as above but in all caps.
-    * `__file-path__` : file path as above but in lowercase.
-    * `__File.path__` : file path with leading `/` removed and `/` replaced by `.`.
-    * `__FILE.PATH__` : file path as above but in all caps.
-    * `__file.path__` : file path as above but in lowercase.
-* Change number generator for shift sequences:
-  * to rollover from start of 0, to 1 when step is 0 or positive and to 0x8000_0000_0000_0000 if step is negative.
-Allows bit shift patterns to start with 0.
-  * to rollover from 1 to 0x8000_0000_0000_0000 when step negative and rollover from 0x8000_0000_0000_0000 to 1 when step is 0 or positive.

-## Version 1.7.4 - Bug Fix Release ##

-* Fix: [#23, Plugin changes built-in IDEA behavior]
-  * Disable caret adjustments for cut/duplicate line if line adjustments are disabled
-  * Disable caret adjustments for cut if delete line selection caret adjustments are disabled.
-* Fix: update to latest plugin-util
-* Fix: handle spurious IOException in shared transferable
-* Add: `resources/search/searchableOptions.xml` for full text search across all configuration settings.
-* Fix: too strict clipboard content comparison during replacement would not replace shared content in some circumstances.
-Replaced with string comparison of clipboard content.
-* Fix: Moved png and svg icons to different sub-directories.
-IDE versions 2017 generates a gray scale icon from svg generated by Illustrator but it will try to load svg icon when png is requested if both are in the same directory.

-## Version 1.7.2 - Bug Fix Release ##

-* Fix: clipboard sharing code prevented duplicated caret content to be deleted after paste from being automatically deleted.
-* Fix: When `User defined macro` is disabled but selected, paste from history does duplication by whatever clipboard content is selected.
-* Fix: when adding/removing/clearing highlighters using actions, hides batch search/replace window to eliminate confusion of not seeing highlight action.
-* Fix: change `Without Formatting` to `No Formatting`, shorten to take less space.
-* Add: tooltip text to paste from history buttons.
-* Add: highlights of corresponding options when mouse hovers over paste spliced and quoted/spliced.

-## Version 1.7.0 - Enhancement Release ##

-* New: multiple caret clipboard content is now shared between IDE instances so copying in one and pasting in another does not loose the clipboard caret information.
-* Add: separate `Quoted Spliced` button to eliminate sticky quoted flag affecting `Spliced`

-## Why Do I Need Mia? ##
+## Why Did I Need Mia? ##

-IntelliJ development tools are the best of breed when it comes to language support, refactoring and the rest of intelligent language features but I find they suffer in their text editing capabilities, especially when it comes multiple caret editing.
+IntelliJ's development tools are the best of breed when it comes to language support, refactoring and the rest of intelligent language features, but I find they suffer in their text editing capabilities, especially when it comes to multiple caret editing.

 I wrote and maintained my own editor for over two decades, only because I could not find the functionality I needed elsewhere.
+I was using multi-caret editing, with smart caret adjustments in my editor since 1998.
+It spoiled me.
+I learned to adopt a naming convention and coding style to facilitate refactoring large blocks of code using multi-caret mode, regardless of the programming language.

 When I started development on a Mac, I no longer wanted to maintain that old war horse which was getting long in the tooth.
 I was sure that I was not going to rewrite it for the Mac and decided that I will give it up and get used to IntelliJ way of editing.

 I made the switch but found for some batch edits I still preferred to fire up Parallels Desktop with Windows 10 and do the edit in my old workhorse.
+Eventually, I found that I was doing this was more trouble than it was worth because the editor was becoming incompatible with Windows updates.
+I needed a solution on the Mac, and one which would not require me to rewrite my editor.

+I started writing Mia to address a feature request, outstanding for 8 years on YouTrack, asking to add Mac style next/previous word navigation to IntelliJ.
+I was surprised to find that the feature was ignored for so long.
+I thought it was a no-brainer to implement, which it was.
+Once I had a basic plugin to extend the editor, adding the functions I wanted was inevitable.

-I am now in the process of bringing some of its features to JetBrains IDEs with my Mia plugin.
+I have since completed the process of bringing the old editor features to JetBrains IDEs with my Mia plugin and added many improvements to the originals.
+There are only two features still
+missing:

+* Smart Insert Mode: In this mode the editor preserves column aligned text as you edit by inserting/deleting spaces down stream in the line to keep column aligned text unmolested.
+It helps if there are tab stops defined for the columns to let the editor know where you want the text to be aligned, but not a strict requirement.

+* Drag/Drop-Replace: In this mode, dragged text replaces the destination word/identifier/lines instead of moving or inserting text at the dropped location.
+Personally, I find the default copy, or worse, move text useless for code editing.

+  Once I had drag/drop-replace implemented in my editor, I found I often preferred it for replacing identifiers in copied block of source code.
+In Mia, with its smart paste feature, this mode should be even more useful.

-### What you didn't know you were missing ###
+### What You Didn't Know Was Missing ###

-This plugin adds multi caret aware actions, line selections, smart paste and seamless switching between selection and multiple carets:
+This plugin adds multi-caret aware actions, line selections, smart paste and seamless switching between selection and multiple carets, low-lighting of lines, and much more:

 1. Move caret, with and without selection, to next/previous start/end of word, including a customizable set of actions where you can completely tune all the boundary stops these